daos-stack/daos/doc/user/acl.md

 * Everyone

 In general, enforcement will be based on the first match, ignoring lower-priority entries.

+If the user is the owner of the resource, and there is an OWNER@ entry, they will receive the owner permissions only.
+They will not receive any of the permissions in the named user/group entries, even if they would match those other entries.

-For example, if the user has an ACE for their user identity, they will not receive the permissions for any of their groups, even if those group entries have broader permissions than the user entry does.
+If the user isn't the owner, or there is no OWNER@ entry, but there is an ACE for their user identity, they will receive the permissions for their user identity only.
+They will not receive the permissions for any of their groups, even if those group entries have broader permissions than the user entry does.
 The user is expected to match at most one user entry.

-If no matching user entry is found, but entries match one or more of the user's groups, enforcement will be based on the union of the permissions of all matching groups.
+If no matching user entry is found, but entries match one or more of the user's groups, enforcement will be based on the union of the permissions of all matching groups, including the owner-group.

 If no matching groups are found, the "Everyone" entry's permissions will be used, if it exists.